MegaPast2Future/HerbiTraits/README.md

 _______
 <p>
-HerbiTraits is a collaboration between Aarhus University, the University of Technology, Sydney, Sussex University and the university of Massachusetts.
+HerbiTraits is a collaboration between Aarhus University, the University of Technology Sydney, Sussex University and the university of Massachusetts Amherst.
 For more information please contact Erick J. Lundgren (erick.lundgren@gmail.com) or Simon D. Schowanek (simondschowanek@gmail.com).
 </p>
 _______